stuartellis/sve-personal-website/content/articles/mac-setup.md

 A guide to setting up an Apple Mac for DevOps and software development.

 If you are thinking of switching to Linux, I also provide a [guide for setting up Fedora Workstation for development and DevOps](https://www.stuartellis.name/articles/fedora-workstation-setup/).
-Fedora is consistently the highest quality Linux desktop distribution.
+Fedora is consistently one of the highest quality Linux desktop distributions.

 ## Do This First